micro/micro/README.md

 - **broker:** A message broker allowing for async messaging.
 Microservices are event driven architectures and should provide messaging as a first class citizen.
 Notify other services of events without needing to worry about a response.

-- **bot:** A slackbot which runs on your platform and lets you manage your applications from Slack itself.
-The micro bot enables ChatOps and gives you the ability to do everything with your team via messaging.
-It also includes ability to create slack commands as services which are discovered dynamically.

-- **cli:** An interactive CLI to describe, query and interact directly with your platform and services from the terminal.
-The CLI gives you all the commands you expect to understand what's happening with your micro services.
-It also includes an interactive mode.

 - **network:** Build multi-cloud networks with the micro network service.
 Simply drop-in and connect the network services across any environment and create a single flat network to route globally.
 The micro network dynamically builds routes based on your local registry in each datacenter ensuring queries are routed based on locality.